USDA Zones: 6 - 10

 Weeping lovegrass is used as a temporary cover for erosion control purposes.
 It prefers a light-textured, welldrained soil, and will thrive on soils of low fertility.
 Climatic conditions determine its range of adaptation.
 Low winter temperatures will prevent regrowth and cause the grass to act as an annual or a short-lived perennial.
 Weeping lovegrass is distributed throughout the southern United States for erosion control and forage.
 Weeping lovegrass when fertilized properly will have good forage quality unless seedhead formation is allowed, upon which palatability declines rapidly.

 Weeping lovegrass is easy to establish by seed.
 Seed alone at a rate of 3 to 5 pounds per acre.
 Seeds will germinate quickly and plant growth is rapid.
 The seed is extremely fine; therefore, if using a broadcast seeder, the lovegrass seed should be mixed with a carrier such as: cornmeal, sand, or fine sawdust for uniform distribution of seed.
-Do not cover seed more than 1/4 inch is on most soils.
+Do not cover seed more than 1/4 inch.
 Normally, weeping lovegrass can be planted after danger of severe frost is over, and anytime throughout the summer with success as long as irrigation is possible.

 There are 1,500,000 seeds per pound.